miurahr/ppmd-cffi/docs/index.rst

-.. ppmd-cffi documentation master file, created by sphinx-quickstart on Mon Sep 28 14:52:30 2020.
+.. ppmd-cffi documentation main index file, created by sphinx-quickstart on Mon Sep 28 14:52:30 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.